 Hiking and Backpacking

 allmansright is co-founded by Jennifer Jacobsson and Livio Melo to bring handcrafted, ultralight gear to your next adventure.
-As a BIPOC-owned company, they also donate 2% of our monthly profits to organizations supporting their mission to protect and diversify the outdoors.
+As a BIPOC-owned company, they also donate 2% of their monthly profits to organizations supporting their mission to protect and diversify the outdoors.
 Shop through Garage Grown Gear.

 Flat Cat Gear

 If there’s one thing Asian people love and use to show love, it’s food.
 Flat Cat Gear, by Jon Fong, makes cook systems to keep you well-fed on trail and at camp.
 Buy through their site.

 Established in 1941, Japanese brand Nanga creates high quality apparel and sleeping bags for the most extreme conditions.
 Shop this specialty Japanese brand through Hatchet Supply.

 Japanese brand Snow Peak is a backpacking and camping staple.
 Their stoves and sporks are a mainstay amongst hikers and campers, and can be readily found at REI.

 Chinese brand TOAKS Outdoor is a titan in the titanium space.
 Shop their titanium stoves and pots at REI.

 Bay Area-based Westbound Gear, founded by Eliza Bui, makes a line of delightful and fun hip packs (I mean seriously, that rainbow!
 I need it.) and accessory pouches.
 Shop them through Garage Grown Gear.